 Better yet, visit a local drive-in movie theater with friends once the sun goes down.
-Munch on snacks and focus on truly being present in this moment.
+Munch on snacks and focus on truly being present at this moment.
 Enjoy the smell of popcorn, the old-school ambiance, and all the memories with loved ones!

 Embrace the reaping and harvesting spiritual meaning of August’s Full Moon and bake some bread.
 Incorporate a few magical intentions into your delicious bread by using plants, herbs, and flowers that are currently in season.

 Start Preparing for Autumn and Winter

 August is a wonderful time to begin harvesting, canning, drying, or saving seeds for next year.
 You can do this from your own garden, on local farms, or at a farmer’s market.
 Create herbal infusions you can use later for salves, tinctures, balms, etc.

 You can also start planning and preparing your home for the Autumn Equinox and the cold Winter months ahead by making sure you have warm blankets and candles.
 Try checking your heater, caulking drafty doors or windows, changing your air filter, cleaning out the fireplace, or de-cluttering and donating items that no longer serve their purpose.

 Below is a schedule for 2023 Full Moons, including dates, times, and links if you’d like to read more in-depth.

 - January Full Wolf Moon January 6th, 2023, reaching its peak at 6:08 p.m.
 Eastern Standard Time.